 Genghis Khan Is A Legend

 There is no doubt that Genghis Khan is a legend, but still, we have no definitive record of his appearance or height.
-The truth is that he was maybe not that tall, but because he was such a fierce warrior and conquered so much territory, his legend, size, and statue may have gotten exaggerated.
+He was maybe not that tall, but because he was such a fierce warrior and conquered so much territory, his legend, size, and stature may have gotten exaggerated.

 We know little about Genghis Khan’s personal life or physical appearance for such an influential historical figure.
 No contemporary portraits or sculptures of him have survived, and the information historians do have is usually not considered reliable.

 Here is how most accounts describe Genghis Khan: